 The law does not view unincorporated businesses like sole traders as distinct legal entities.
-Therefore, there is no separation between a sole trader business and its owner in terms of finances, assets and liability.
+When you operate as a sole trader, there is no separation between the business and the owner in terms of finances, assets, and liability.

 Why would I register a limited company?

-Generally, the main reason to register a limited company is to reduce the financial responsibility of the people who own the business.
+Generally, the main reason to register a limited company is to limit the financial responsibility of the people who own the business.
 This protection is known as ‘limited liability’.
-Private companies can be limited by shares or limited by guarantee.
+Private companies can be either limited by shares or limited by guarantee.

 This is not the case for unincorporated business structures.
-Sole traders, for example, are wholly liable for all business debts and liabilities because there is no legal or financial distinction between the individual person and the business.
+Sole traders, for example, have unlimited liability.
+This means that they are wholly liable for all business debts and claims because there is no legal or financial distinction between the individual person and their business.

 Aside from the obvious benefits of personal financial protection, limited company formation creates a professional corporate image and allows business owners to manage their personal remuneration in a more tax-efficient manner.

-Furthermore, limited status gives the impression of an established and reliable business.
-As a result, incorporated businesses are more attractive to investors, lenders, clients and suppliers.
+Furthermore, limited status gives the impression of an established and trustworthy business.
+As a result, dealing with limited companies is a more attractive prospect to clients, investors, lenders, and suppliers.

 Do I have to register with Companies House?

 Yes.
 Companies House is the Registrar of Companies in the UK and an Executive Agency of the Department for Business, Energy and Industrial Strategy (BEIS).
 All UK limited companies and Limited Liability Partnerships (LLPs), as well as overseas companies with a place of business in the UK, are legally required to register with this official government agency.